 Within Fitzsimons Consulting, Paula Fitzsimons, along with her team, specialises in undertaking consultancy assignments in the area of entrepreneurship, growth and sectoral development strategies for a range of public sector and private clients.
 To read more click here.

 Paula Fitzsimons also designed and developed Going for Growth, an initiative to support women entrepreneurs focused on growth.
-The initiative, now in its eighth cycle, is supported and funded by Enterprise Ireland under its Women 4 International Growth programme and by KPMG.
+The initiative, now in its tenth cycle, is supported and funded by Enterprise Ireland under its Women 4 International Growth programme and by KPMG.
 To read more click here.

 Paula Fitzsimons was also centrally involved in the design and development of Senior Enterprise, a transnational initiative, which focused on encouraging a greater involvement of those over 50 with enterprise.
 Paula was appointed Communication Manager and Fitzsimons Consulting provides project co-ordination.
 Senior Enterprise was supported by the EU though INTERREG IVB NWE and by its three partners – the Mid-East Regional Authority (Lead Partner), PRIME (a UK charity which helps people over the age of 50 get back into work through self-employment) and inno TSD (a private French company that specialises in strategic management consulting and manages the largest start-up business centre in Brittany).
 To read more click here.

 Paula Fitzsimons is in demand as a speaker and expert facilitator and is frequently interviewed by journalists in connection with entrepreneurship and the projects with which she is associated.
 To read more click here.

 The team in Fitzsimons Consulting strive for excellence in all that they do and are dedicated to making a real difference to entrepreneurs and those that support them.